hanielchids/weatherapp/README.md

 ### Architecture

-The Weather App is a React Native application designed to display weather information based on the user's location.
 It follows a simple architecture with key components:

 1. **HomeScreen**: The main component responsible for displaying weather information and forecasts.
 It handles data fetching, location access, and rendering the UI.